akdkavinda/Online_AirLine_Ticket_buying_system/README.md

 - 🔬 3rd year 2nd semester undergraduate, Bsc in IT
+-
+- 🔬 3rd year 2nd semester undergraduate, Bsc in IT
 1.Login
 2.Create an Account
 3.select the options(Destination, Date, numbers of passangers, name address and personal details)